My teachers tell me that the secret to happiness is serving others.

 There were three or four ophthalmologists.
 Ram Dass was there.

-We were clear that we were not a spiritual organization, but we spiritually motivated.
+We were clear that we were not a spiritual organization, but were spiritually motivated.
 What Ram Dass did was to give voice to that.

 We wound up with lots of professors and lots of UN diplomats and, as you know, we wound up with a clown.